-But a good place to start is to set up a comprehensive filter search.
+A good place to start is to set up a comprehensive filter.
 You can come up with a list of filters most relevant to your audience and in such a way help daters narrow their options.

 As for the matching, you can also generate ‘people you might like’ lists based on personality test answers.

 - Distance from user’s location (e.g. 3- 100-mile radius)

 - Other filters may include height, religion, relationships, children, ethnicity, education, smoking and drinking habits, body type, or income

 - Can save popular searches for easy access later.